joomtools/plg_fields_jtgallery/README.md

-# gallery-custom-field
+# JT - Gallery
 Joomla!
-CustomField - Displays jpg-images from a folder within a gallery and lightbox
+CustomField - Displays images from a folder within a gallery and lightbox